01100100/blog/content/posts/location.md

 ~~GPS~~ GNSS is great, when it works and can be extremely accurate TODO: reference some videos about high precision gps., allowing a precision of <1m.

 However there are many situations where GPS simply doesn't get the job done.
 If you are in a dense concrete jungle, a mountainous region, in a tunnel, or even just in a building with thick walls, then the signals coming from the satellite will be affected.
+There is also the cases of jamming and spoofing, which are super interesting topics in their own right, but for now we will focus on the physical limitations of the system and how we can work around them.

 Yet another case of how the environment you are based in can have a big impact on your  "position" in life.